drainpixie/blossom/content/tech/nix-love-hate.md

 <br>

 Nothing, really.
-It just wanted to share its experience.\
+I just wanted to share my experience.\
-Overall, it is *enamoured* with Nix but also *repulsed*; it is a sort of paradoxical toxic relationship.\
+Overall, I am *enamoured* with Nix but also *repulsed*; it is a sort of paradoxical toxic relationship.\
 <br>

-Despite the pain it can bring, it truly believes that Nix is a glimpse into the *future* of package management — and it hopes it becomes more accessible to accelerate that future.
+Despite the pain it can bring, I truly believe that Nix is a glimpse into the *future* of package management — and I hope it becomes more accessible to accelerate that future.